chrisdhaan/CDYelpFusionKit/README.md

 class func yelpBurstLogoWhite() -> UIImage?
 ```

-The following lines of code show examples of how to use the Yelp brand logo and the Yelp brand burst logo.
+The following lines of code show examples of how to use the brand logo and the brand burst logo.

 ```swift
 cell.imageView?.image = UIImage.yelpLogo()